 Grant funding for capital projects may be provided for:

 - expanding an existing church

 - property improvements, provided there is measurable enhancement of parish ministry

 Consult the approval requirements under Canon 6.
 You’ll need to discuss any capital improvement projects with your bishop and the Property Resources Coordinator in their initial stage of development.
 MAF Grants are not for capital repairs or deferred maintenance.

 If the building project includes alterations/improvements to Sunday School space, you can also apply for a Baker Fund Grant.

 - Download the Ministry Allocation Fund Grant – Real Estate Purposes application form

-- Consult with your area bishop and the Director of Property Resources
+- Consult with your bishop and the Property Resources Coordinator

 - Your application should include:

-- a letter of support from the area bishop
+- a letter of support from the bishop

 - a copy of the vestry resolution giving approval in this matter